python-rope/ropemacs/README.txt

 Refactoring Dialog
 ------------------

-Rope refactorings use a special kind of dialog.
+Ropemacs refactorings use a special kind of dialog.
 When you start a refactoring, you'll be asked to confirm saving modified python buffers; you can change it by using ``ropemacs-confirm-saving`` variable.
 Adding ``(setq ropemacs-confirm-saving 'nil)`` to your